 THE SITUATION

 Our students live in Brent, in the top 10% of areas of multiple deprivation.
 We see child poverty, poor educational outcomes and youth crime systemically interlinked.
+Many of the young people we work with are individuals of precarious status.
 We have a large number of refugee children, many from Syria, who have experienced intermittent education, traumatic experiences and are now in an unfamiliar country speaking a new language.
 With severe cuts to both youth services and education, it is vital these young people are nourished, supported and given the skills they need to flourish in the next stage of their lives.